eboggsyboggs/health-vision/README.md

   - Enhances rule-based plan with context-specific recommendations
   - Provides "why this works" and practical tips for each action
   - Toggle between AI-enhanced and original plan
+- **Auto-Save Progress** (Optional):
+  - Automatically saves journey progress with Supabase
+  - Resume from where you left off on any device
+  - No account required - uses anonymous sessions
+- **Analytics Tracking** (Optional):
+  - Track user behavior with PostHog
+  - Session recordings to improve UX
+  - Privacy-focused with input masking
 - **Tab Navigation**: Switch between Action Plan and full Summary
 - **PDF Download**: Export complete plan with green-themed formatting
 - **Calendar Reminders**: Download .ics files with full plan details